mikiasyonas/Udemy/README.md

 ## Description

-Just a simple project to dive into microservices using [Nest](https://github.com/nestjs/nest) framework
+Just a simple Udemy clone project to dive into microservices using [Nest](https://github.com/nestjs/nest) framework

 ## Installation